 Cervical cancer is a disease in which cancer cells grow in the cervix.
-The cervix is the lower, narrow part of the uterus, also known as the womb.
+The cervix is the lower, narrow part of the uterus.
 It connects the uterus with the vagina.

 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your risk of cervical cancer include: Infection of the cervix with HPV—the main risk factor for cervical cancer
+Cervical cancer is more common in women over 25 years old.
+Other factors that may increase your chance of cervical cancer include: HPV infection—the main risk factor for cervical cancer

-Being a woman whose mother took the drug
+Daughter of a mother who took the drug

 Vaginal bleeding after